tokenika/eosfactory/docs/sphinx/source/cases/account_master.md

 ## Case

 The EOSFactory wraps EOSIO accounts with objects.
-The 'account_create` factory function produces account objects, it is explained in the article <a href="account.html">cases/account</a>.
+The 'create_account` factory function produces account objects, it is explained in the article <a href="account.html">cases/account</a>.

-EOSIO needs that any action changing the blockchain, especially account creation, is authorized by an existing account, therefore the 'account_create` factory takes this account as its second argument.
+EOSIO needs that any action changing the blockchain, especially account creation, is authorized by an existing account, therefore the 'create_account` factory takes this account as its second argument.

 At the very beginning the very first one has to be produced.
-The 'account_master_create' factory function is to do this.
+The 'create_master_account' factory function is to do this.

-The function 'account_master_create' takes, as its first obligatory argument, the name of the account object to be created.
+The function 'create_master_account' takes, as its first obligatory argument, the name of the account object to be created.

-There are three cases where the 'account_master_create' factory can do.
+There are three cases where the 'create_master_account' factory can do.
 We will show them.

 ### Local testnet case